GillesArcas/PythonSed/README.md

 * * *

 `PythonSed` implements all standard commands and regular expression features of sed.
-Its reference is GNU sed 4.2.
-It implements almost all its features except the most specific ones.
+Its reference is GNU sed 4.8.
+It implements all its features except for character classes (no support in Python for those) and the GNU sed specific command e.

-GNU sed [manual](http://www.gnu.org/software/sed/manual/sed.html) page can serve as a reference for `PythonSed` given the differences described in the following.
+GNU sed [manual](http://www.gnu.org/software/sed/manual/sed.html) page can serve as a reference for `PythonSed`.

 * * *